News

 • Grade B (350-440) - Represents a high level of proficiency.
 You are fluent and can effectively communicate in most healthcare situations with minimal errors.

 • Grade C+ (300-340) - Reflects moderate proficiency.
-You can communicate in routine tasks but may struggle with complex or sensitive conversations.
+You can communicate in routine tasks, but you may struggle with complex or sensitive conversations.

 • Grade C (200-290) - Indicates limited proficiency.
-You can handle basic tasks but may have significant challenges in understanding or responding to complex medical scenarios.
+You can handle basic tasks, but may have significant challenges understanding or responding to complex medical scenarios.

-• Grade D (100-190) - Suggests very limited ability to communicate in a healthcare setting.
+• Grade D (100-190) - Suggests minimal communication ability in a healthcare setting.

 • Grade E (0-90) - Means that your language skills are inadequate for safe and effective communication in healthcare environments.

-Most healthcare boards or councils around the world, especially in English-speaking countries, require candidates to achieve a Grade B or higher in all four language skills to practice their profession.
+Most healthcare boards or councils worldwide, especially in English-speaking countries, require candidates to achieve a Grade B or higher in all four language skills to practice their profession.

 OET Evaluation Process